Blog home

 Posted on Monday 29th September 2025

-Establishing routines and promoting organisational skills at home can be beneficial for all children, and particularly so for children with Special Educational Needs and Disabilities (SEND).
-Whether it’s getting ready for school in the morning, managing homework, or preparing for bedtime, many children really benefit from having clear and consistent routines to support them.
-Routines bring consistency, predictability, comfort and calm within a world that can be quite overwhelming and confusing at times.
+Establishing routines and supporting organisational skills at home is important and can support all children.
+Whether it’s getting ready for school in the morning, completing homework, or getting ready for bed, children really benefit from having clear and consistent routines.
+They bring predictability, comfort and calm to a world that can sometimes be quite overwhelming.

-Small, consistent strategies can make a big difference.
-This article explores why routines are so important, why some children with SEND may find them difficult, and how you can support your child at home in a practical, compassionate way.
+Even the small, consistent strategies can make a big difference.
+This blog explores why routines are so important, why some children may find them difficult, and how you can support your child at home in a practical, compassionate way.

 Why Routines Matter

 • Reducing Anxiety: Many children with SEND feel anxious when they don’t know what to expect.
-A consistent routine creates a safe framework where surprises are reduced, and they can feel more secure.
+A consistent routine creates a a feeling of comfort and calm where surprises are reduced so they can feel more secure.

-• Supporting Transitions: Moving from one activity to another can be particularly challenging.
-A structured routine makes transitions smoother because children know what’s expected.
+• Supporting Transitions: Moving from one activity to another can be particularly challenging for some young people.
+A structured routine can help children, as they understand and learn what to expect next.

 Why Routines and Organisation Can Be Difficult